 Human Trafficking & Exploitation: The Commercial Sexual Exploitation of Youth

-The Children’s Campaign and other organizations worked tirelessly for three years to help pass Florida’s landmark Safe Harbor legislation in 2012.
+American Children’s Campaign and other organizations worked tirelessly for three years to help pass Florida’s landmark Safe Harbor legislation in 2012.
 Work has continued each subsequent legislative session to strengthen and expand laws impacting victims of trafficking.
 These laws recognize that commercially sexually exploited children (CSEC) are victims – not criminals – and encourage understanding and therapeutic treatment rather than prosecution, court sanctions or jail.

 Open Doors Outreach Network Expands Reach and Improves Services

 Florida ranks third in the nation for reports of human trafficking.
 The Open Doors Outreach Network is a promising, 24/7 network of care for commercially sexually exploited and trafficked children and young adults up to age 24.
-The Open Doors model was envisioned by two Florida organizations–the Delores Barr Weaver Policy Center and The Children’s Campaign.
+The Open Doors model was envisioned by two Florida organizations–the Delores Barr Weaver Policy Center and American Children’s Campaign.

 The Open Doors Outreach Network currently provides services in 32 counties in six Florida regions- Northeast Florida, North Coastal, Big Bend, Central Florida, Suncoast and Southwest Florida- with plans to expand statewide.
 This program aims to increase care coordination by offering immediate and ongoing care to victims through a highly trained Open Doors team of professionals consisting of survivor-mentors, regional advocates and clinicians.